ChrisDuffley/stationPlaylist/readme.md

 If you are using Studio on a touchscreen computer running Windows 8 or later and have NVDA 2012.3 or later installed, you can perform some Studio commands from the touchscreen.
 First use three finger tap to switch to SPL mode, then use the touch commands listed above to perform commands.

+## Version 20.09.4-LTS

+* Initial support for StationPlaylist suite 5.50.
+* Improvements to presentation of various add-on dialogs thanks to NVDA 2020.3 features.

 ## Version 20.09.3-LTS

 * Fixed various issues with add-on welcome dialog (Alt+NVDA+F1 from Studio), including wrong command shown for add-on feedback (Alt+NVDA+Hyphen).